MowGreen Guide – 21 Ways to Clean & Serene

 17. Fall Cleanup – We don’t use gas blowers, but with rakes and

-18. Gardening – We would love to help you reduce your grass lawn and replace with food or edible or decorative native plants.
+18. Gardening – We would love to help you reduce your lawn and replace some of it with native plants.
 Less lawn mowing, more food growing!
 We partner with specialists in this area and there are many great options.
-MowGreen HQ reduces there lawn with raised bed vegetable and herb gardens as well as wild raspberry and blueberry patches.
+MowGreen has reduced the lawn at HQ with raised bed vegetable and herb gardens as well as wild raspberry and blueberry patches.

 19. Hedging – We have solar/green power charged battery hedgers consistent with our mission and your sanity.